DomenPigeon/sql-tutorial/README.md

 ### 8. Find employees working on multiple projects

-**Instruction**: List the names of employees who are working on more than one project (main or side).
+**Instructions**: List the names of employees who are working on more than one project (main or side).
 <details>
 <summary>Solution</summary>